 2019 exchange rate: 1 USD = 3.8 PLN

 2020 exchange rate: 1 USD = 3.95 PLN

 2021 exchange rate: 1 USD = 3.87 PLN

-Poland leads the former East-bloc countries in departing from Soviet-era equipment and has long term plans to replace any remaining Soviet era equipment with modern NATO-compatible platforms.
-However, the Government’s plans to strengthen and reorganize the armed forces and domestic defense industry competes with other reforms that are financed through the state budget.
+Poland leads the former Eastern-bloc countries in parting from Soviet-era equipment and has long term plans to replace any remaining Soviet era equipment with modern NATO-compatible platforms.
+However, the Government’s plans to strengthen and reorganize the armed forces and domestic defense industry compete with other reforms that are financed through the state budget.

-Major recent FMS agreements include the Abrams M1A2 SEPV3 main battle tank, the Integrated Battle Command System (IBCS), PATRIOT air and missile defense system, F-35 Lightening II fighter aircraft, High Mobility Artillery Rocket System (HIMARS), and Joint Air-to-Surface Standoff Missiles-Extended Range (JASSM-ER).
+Major recent Foreign Military Sales agreements with the United States include the Abrams M1A2 SEPV3 main battle tank, the Integrated Battle Command System (IBCS), PATRIOT air and missile defense system, F-35 Lightening II fighter aircraft, High Mobility Artillery Rocket System (HIMARS), Javelin anti-tank missile, and Joint Air-to-Surface Standoff Missiles-Extended Range (JASSM-ER).

 Opportunities for American defense firms exist mainly in investment, technology transfer, and co-production work.
 Polish defense companies routinely seek cooperative agreements or joint venture opportunities with foreign defense companies.